-Stage 1: December 1 – 31, 2017.
-All applicants are encouraged to submit a letter of intent, including a brief outline (no more than a half page or 150 words) of the proposed project, and how it would be relevant to topics related to the National Heart, Lung, Blood and Blood Institute.
-Based on proposal suitability, select applicants will be invited to formally apply for the program, during Stage 2, beginning January 1, 2018.
+Stage 1: November 1, 2019 - January 10, 2020.
+Applications are due January 10, 2020 along with a required letter of intent, including a brief outline (no more than a half page or 150 words) of the proposed project, and how it would be relevant to topics related to the National Heart, Lung, Blood and Blood Institute.

 How do I apply to the program?

 Proposals are submitted via Duke’s MyResearchProposal online submission system.

 - To apply, go to http://bit.ly/myresearchproposal, click on “Create New User” (or log in if you already have an account).
 Proposals must be submitted under the Principal Investigator’s name.

 - A step-by-step user’s guide for applying via the MyResearchProposal software is available - Please review this document.

 - Enter Access Code ‘DISCO’ then select the “DISCO NIH K-12 Mentored Career Development and Research Program” funding opportunity and follow the instructions.

 What if I have questions about how to use the online submission system?

 For questions concerning MyResearchProposal passwords or system issues, please contact Anita Grissom or Lesia O’Hara at email@example.com.

 January 10, 2020.